Naming characters can be nearly as stressful as naming a newborn.

 Combine the names of people you admire.

-Don’t rush the naming process or settle on the perfect name without bringing your character to life.
+Don’t rush the naming process or settle on the perfect name before bringing your character to life.

-My Character Arc Worksheet is a simple tool to help you do that.
+My Character Arc Worksheet can help you do that.